by jim goulding

 “Using directly observed trade direction we find that customers’ total trading costs were only $100 million: $38 million in execution costs and $62 million in timing losses.

-to most theoretical predictions, we find that market makers profit both from
+theoretical predictions, we find that market makers profit both from timing and

-timing and execution.
-This finding is consistent and conclusive across all pits
+execution.
+This finding is consistent and conclusive across all pits in our

-in our sample and for nearly every individual trader.
-For the first six months
+sample and for nearly every individual trader.
+For the first six months of 1992

-of 1992 our data show that Chicago Mercantile Exchange market makers’ trading
+our data show that Chicago Mercantile Exchange market makers’ trading revenues

-percent) was due to execution profits.
-These execution profits occurred within
+due to execution profits.
+These execution profits occurred within one minute of

-one minute of trade execution.
-The remaining $85 million was due to favorable
+trade execution.
+The remaining $85 million was due to favorable timing.
+From

-timing.
-From this evidence we conclude that market makers have better
+this evidence we conclude that market makers have better information regarding

 [End paper.]